 But in terms of messages that one was much more overt than other ways the rules of gender are passed on.
 Usually it’s by role modelling.
 For years I never saw my father cry.
 A basic and important method of grieving and I did not see him cry.
 Even when he lost his father I didn’t see my dad cry.
 I think that if he did, he hid it from me because he didn’t want to scare me.
 His desires were noble but they were perverted by notions like sadness scares kids and has to be hidden from them (some kids get scared, but others are innately caring and empathic and wish to sooth anyone that’s upset.
 What is this invisible wall that leaves us mourning in separate cubicles?).

 Unfortunately, there’s a great circular logic that underlies men and anger.
 Anger, more than sadness, seeks to act.
 Anger simply wants to get angrier until one acts.
 Anger is also a drive that tricks us into thinking we’re holding the wheel.
-Action is the province of masculinity (just see what a big deal people make out of women heading action movies.
-Is it seriously that difficult to imagine a woman being decisive that it’s a big shock that has to be rabidly covered and commented on?
-I know plenty of decisive women.
-There are no “strong women,” there are women who, due to their character make tough decision with integrity.
-Just because your genitalia lives inside you or hangs outside or something between says nothing of how “strong” you might be.
-This might have something to do with violence being equivocated with strength, but it’s so silly to be shocked by a woman portrayed as strong that frustrates the hell out of me) Anger in action falsely sooths and covers an insecurities.
-Action and decisiveness are the provence of men.
+Action is the province of masculinity (as a stereotype of course, there are plenty of action-oriented women).
+Anger in action falsely soothes and covers an insecurities.
+Action and decisiveness are the province of men.
 Why?
 Because not acting is for girls and pussies (just look at Hamlet).
 Why?
 Because men get angry.

 There’s a hidden trap here: emotions need practice to stay immediate and vital.
 The more someone shuts of their desire to weep or laugh or feel, the less these things live in them.
 The person’s capacity is reduced.
 It can get to the point that someone becomes unknowingly dysthymic.
 They can laugh without feeling the joy of humor, cry without feeling true sorrow.
 This is what men do to men when anger is the pinnacle of masculinity: we rob each other of simple humanities.